ajintom/hrtf/README.md

-# hrtf
-## An Auralization Framework for Virtual Acoustics:
+# An Auralization Framework for Virtual Acoustics:

 This project aims to build a structural model for binaural sound synthesis followed by investigating aurlaization and stereo-to-binaural upmixing techniques using time-domain (acoustics modelling) as well as frequency-domain (signal processing) approaches.